psaikido/hugle.uk/pages/stuff/about.md

 ![selfie Hughie 2022 June](/assets/images/faves/selfie202207.jpg)
 {: class="half"}

-Hughie is also-known-as:  Hugh, Cháng Kè, Sonam Wangchuk, Hugle, Spuge, Hugely, Ivor (Biggun), Shugi, Shugs, Jadu, Mr Irrelevant, Psaikido (there's more..)
+Hughie aka:  Hugh, Hubles, Hughie McGinty, Cháng Kè, Sonam Wangchuk, Hugle, Spuge, Hugely, Ivor (Biggun), Shugi, Shugs, Jadu, Mr Irrelevant, Psaikido (there's more..)

-Born in 1964 in Merseyside to a third generation Irish immigrant, Catholic family, Hughie writes and flies kites.
+Born in 1964 in Merseyside to a third generation Irish immigrant Catholic family, Hughie writes and flies kites.
 In his youth he was a performer, playing in bands, doing juggling, acting, magic and stunts.
 He worked in New Circus as it was then called.
 He busked and performed in Europe and the UK for around ten